The Subject

 Practical work

-Clearly, studying the subject at AS/A level opens the door to an immense and interesting range of work and university options.
+Clearly, studying the subject at A level opens the door to an immense and interesting range of work and university options.
 Computer Science, Medical Physics, all Engineering possibilities, Acoustics and Recording, Telecommunications, Archaeology and Astronomy are some of the more straightforward paths – but skills in both logical and inventive thinking that a student will learn from the course make Physics a valuable qualification for many more options – such as Economics, Law, Philosophy and Business.

 Preferred Board: AQA